pratikMGhodke/FastAPI-App/Docs/Deployments.md

 1. Create an account on heroku.
 2. Install heroku in machine.
     > sudo snap install heroku --classic
-3. Login from heorku-cli
+3. Login from heroku-cli

     > heroku login

     This will present an popup browser tab to confirm the login.

 4. Update heroku to the latest version
-    > heorku --update
+    > heroku --update
 5. Add a `Procfile` with below contents which shows heroku how to run the API application.

     > web: uvicorn app.main:app --host=0.0.0.0 --port=${PORT:-5000}